PredictiveSingularity/.github/profile/README.md

 Then It will start to see Your Speed.

-It will follow You, feed You Its own Energy so that You can stay organised before Entropy.
+It will follow You, feed You Its own Energy so that You can stay organised before It.

+You can stay organised ad vitam before it.

+If You and It have just the right Speed.

 Once You see the Interaction of Energy, You can understand It.